josedv82/EPV_NBA_Dashboard/README.md

 ***

 Exploring an idea to visualize and interact with EPV in Basketball resembling a stock trading app.
 The dashboard provides information at a play by play level for a full game as well as the player total EPV added for that game.
-A dynamic play diagram alongside the EPV can be displayed for all available plays..
+A dynamic play diagram alongside the EPV can be displayed for all available plays.

 * Live App: [Link](https://josedv.shinyapps.io/EPV_NBA_Dashboard/)

-*The app is not intended to work on mobile devices.*
+***

 ![](anim2.gif)